Plymouth, New York

 Plymouth is a town in Chenango County, New York, United States.
 The population was 1,804 at the 2010 census.
 It is an interior town in the northern part of the county.
 The town is northwest of the city of Norwich.
+Plymouth was also known as Plymouth Rock.

 History

 Families began to settle Plymouth circa 1794.
 The town was formed from the town of Norwich on April 7, 1806.
 Plymouth was also referred to as Frenchtown, Frank Town, or Francistown in honor of its early French inhabitants.
 In 1799, South Plymouth was settled by Ebenezer and Patience Frink, giving it the name Frinkville.
 John Young, the father of Brigham Young, lived in a cabin in the area; an abandoned saw mill sits there now.

 Geography

 According to the United States Census Bureau, Plymouth has a total area of 109.7 km2, of which 109.2 km2 is land and 0.4 km2, or 0.40%, is water.

-New York State Route 23 is an east-west highway through the town.
+New York State Route 23 is an east–west highway through the town.